-In accordance with IFRS 10 (as amended), entities that meet the definition of an investment entity are required to fair value certain subsidiaries through profit or loss in accordance with IFRS 9 Financial Instruments, rather than consolidate their results.
-The Company does not have any consolidated subsidiaries, which would include subsidiaries that are not themselves investment entities and provide investment-related services to the Company.
+In accordance with IFRS 10 Consolidated Financial Statements (as amended), entities that meet the definition of an investment entity are required to measure certain investments in subsidiaries at fair value through profit or loss in accordance with IFRS 9 Financial Instruments, rather than consolidate their results.
+The Company does not have any consolidated subsidiaries, which would include subsidiaries that are not themselves investment entities and whose main purpose and activities are to provide investment-related services to the Company.